spacetelescope/jwst/docs/jwst/model_blender/main.rst

 Using blendmodels
 -----------------

-The simplest way to run model blender only requires calling a single interface that is :func:`~jwst.model_blender.blendmeta.blendmodels`:
+The simplest way to run model blender only requires calling a single interface, :func:`~jwst.model_blender.blendmeta.blendmodels`:

 .. code-block:: python